 Each successful statewide alligator hunt applicant will receive an Alligator Trapping License, an area specific harvest permit, and two CITES tags, authorizing the holder to harvest two alligators.
 The harvest areas and hunt dates are specific for each permit, and the permit specifies the boundaries or limitations of the harvest area.
-The statewide alligator hunting season begins on August 15 and ends on the morning of November 1.
+The statewide alligator hunting season begins on August 15 and ends on November 1.
 The first four weeks of the season are divided into four quota weeks, and each permit is assigned one of those weeks.

 Applicants who are awarded a Statewide Alligator Hunt permit will be charged automatically.
 The Alligator Trapping License/Permit and two CITES tags will be mailed to the successful applicants within six weeks of purchase.

 A Florida hunting or fishing license is not required to participate in the statewide alligator hunt.

 Cost (All Sales are Final – No Refunds): There is no cost to apply, but credit card information must be submitted with each application.
 The card used will be pre-authorized prior to the drawing and charged automatically if successful (please see Pre-Authorization Process and Drawing Results sections below for more information).
 Handling fees may also apply.

 Alligator Trapping License/Permit/two CITES tags for Florida Residents: $272.00

 Alligator Trapping License/Permit/two CITES tags for Non-Residents: $1,022.00